Lhotka (Přerov District)

 Lhotka is a municipality and village in Přerov District in the Olomouc Region of the Czech Republic.
-It has about 80 inhabitants.
-The historic part of the village is well preserved and is protected by law as a village monument zone.
+It has about 70 inhabitants.

 Lhotka lies approximately 6 km north-west of Přerov, 16 km south-east of Olomouc, and 225 km east of Prague.

+Demographics

 Sights

-In the village centre there is the Chapel of the Holy Guardian Angels and a statue of the Virgin Mary with Jesus.
+There are no protected cultural monuments in the municipality.
+However, the historic core of the village is well preserved and is protected as a village monument zone.
+The main landmark is the Chapel of the Holy Guardian Angels.